Evan-Hagerty/SP500-VS-Hang-Seng/README.md

 - Anaconda 4.9.2

 **Installation**
-1. Download the project from git hub https://github.com/Evan-Hagerty/SP500-VS-Hang-Seng/
+1. Clone the project from git hub https://github.com/Evan-Hagerty/SP500-VS-Hang-Seng/
 2. Open using Jupyter Notebooks preferably through anaconda.
 3. Have these installed to run on jupyter notebooks.
 May require pip install on any or all of these.
   - pandas